Typhoon Ike: Aftermath

 On September 8, the nation abandoned its policy of refusing foreign aid, citing a lack of resources due to the country's poor economy.
 The United Nations Office for the Coordination of Humanitarian Affairs gave an emergency grant of $50,000.
 UNICEF provided $116,000 worth of vitamins and medicine and an additional $116,950 in cash, as well as 28 MT of milk powder.
 They later provided vegetable seeds, dried fish, and garden fertilizer.
 The World Health Organization provided $7,000 worth of aid.
 Furthermore, the United Nations Development Programme awarded the country $30,000 in cash.
 The European Economic Community provided 300 MT of milk and $367,650 worth of cash.
 In the middle of September, the United States approved $1 million in aid to the archipelago.
 Japan also sent a $500,000 check.
 Australia awarded almost $500,000 worth of cash and food.
 New Zealand donated 50000 lbs of skimmed milk.
 The Norwegian Red Cross provided $58,500 in aid while the European Economic Community awarded just over $7,000 in cash.
 Belgium also provided three medical kits.
 The Swiss Red Cross awarded a little under $21,000 in cash.
 Germany provided slightly more than $50,000 in cash.
 France provided roughly $11,000 in donations to the nation's red cross.
 The Red Cross Society of China donated $20,000 in cash.
 Indonesia provided $25,000 worth of medicine.
 The United Kingdom granted $74,441 in aid.
 Overall, Relief Web reported that over $7.5 million was donated to the Philippines due to the storm.

 Starting on September 11, a massive relief item airlift was planned to assist the region.
 Due to Tropical Storm June, 19 provinces had already been placed under a state of emergency.
 Following Ike, three other provinces were placed under a state of emergency.
 Due to both Ike and June, 25 of the nation's 73 provinces were declared a disaster area.
-Because of the destruction in the Philippines, the name Ike was retired and was replaced by Ian.
+Because of the destruction and loss of life in the Philippines and China, the name Ike was retired and was replaced by Ian.
 The name Nitang, was also retired, and was replaced by Ningning.